-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, she sneaks around the world from Kiev to Carolina, but it's her TV appearances we'll be taking a comically oversized magnifying glass to.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
+This week, a woman who sneaks around the world from Kiev to Carolina—but it's her early TV appearances we'll be taking a comically oversized magnifying glass to.

-Where In The World Is Carmen Sandiego was an edutainment game with the focus on—What?
+Where in the World Is Carmen Sandiego was an edutainment game with the focus on—What?
 I'm forgetting something?
-Ooops, sorry.
-It's been a while since I used the 'e' word.
+Oops, sorry.
+It's been a while since I used the "e" word.
 Give me a second here, I just need to check the media library.
 Let's see.
 Giant ant monster... bikini karate babe.... tongue of the Fat-Man.... where is it?
 Ah, yes, here we go.
-Sorry for the delay. (blows dust off image)
+Sorry for the delay. *Blows dust off image.*

-Space Quest fans will also no doubt remember this one from the Space Quest IV bargain bin.
+Space Quest fans will also no doubt remember this one from the Space Quest 4 bargain bin.
 (Hardcore fans may sniff "Don't you mean Space Quest X?"
-If so, ssssh.
-Be more like the Quest For Glory fans.)
+If so, sssh.
+Be more like the Quest for Glory fans.)

 A big reason for the series' success was, well, Carmen.
-With her iconic red-trenchcoat (suck on it, Aiden Pierce, and your 'iconic cap' ) and ironically catchy name, she quickly became one of the best known faces of early computer gaming.
-She's also arguably one of the most awesome female characters from the early days, being entirely non-sexualised, incredibly respected by all, and as time went on, a really fun character.
-Her characterisation changed quite a bit over the years, but she's best remembered for the version in the cartoon that did make it around the world - Where On Earth Is Carmen Sandiego.
+With her iconic red trenchcoat (suck on it, Aiden Pierce, and your "iconic cap") and ironically catchy name, she quickly became one of the best-known faces of early computer gaming.
+She's also arguably one of the most awesome female characters from the early days, being entirely non-sexualised, incredibly respected by all, and as time went on, really fun.
+Her characterisation changed quite a bit over the years, but she's best remembered for the version in the cartoon that did make it around the world: Where on Earth Is Carmen Sandiego?

-Still, for what it was, it was okay, as well as cementing the idea of Carmen as a former ACME agent herself, who was too good at her job to remain interested in it and opted to become a criminal mastermind for more of a challenge.
-She and the kids had an endearing rivalry, which quickly turned into a level of fondness - while she was unrepentant about being a thief, she was all about the chase and would even go so far as to work with them on occasion and bail them out if they got into too much trouble.
-The show had some other interesting elements for a mid-90s one too, like having Ivy being the older sister and being the better fighter, while Zack was the brains.
+Still, for what it was, it was OK.
+It cemented the idea of Carmen as a former ACME agent herself, who was too good at her job to remain interested in it and opted to become a criminal mastermind for more of a challenge.
+She and the kids had an endearing rivalry, which quickly turned into a level of fondness.
+While she was unrepentant about being a thief, she was all about the chase and would even go so far as to work with them on occasion and bail them out if they got in too much trouble.
+The show had some other interesting elements for the mid-90s too, like having Ivy be the older sister and the better fighter, while Zack was the brains.
 Like I said, not great, but interesting, and miles above most of the other edutainment shows being shat into children's eyes at the time.

-Now, this was no flash in the pan like when You Don't Know Jack (opens in new tab) was finally turned into a gameshow and lasted for about five minutes (five minutes being enough for six episodes - they're surprisingly fast to make.)
-There were 296 episodes of this over five seasons, followed by a spin-off called Where In Time Is Carmen Sandiego that had a much less memorable song.
-Wikipedia refers to it as 'short lived'.
+Now, this was no flash in the pan like when You Don't Know Jack (opens in new tab) was finally turned into a game show and lasted for about five minutes (five minutes being enough for six episodes, they're surprisingly fast to make).
+No, there were 296 episodes of this over five seasons, followed by a spin-off called Where in Time Is Carmen Sandiego that had a much less memorable song.
+Wikipedia refers to it as 'short-lived'.
 There were 115 episodes.

 But then again, when your budget is dwarfed by what most people can find in their sofa...